yl554/GDP_EconomicFreedomIndex/01-proposal/proposal.md

     ## $ Inflation        <dbl> 5.0, 2.0, 5.6, 31.7, 25.7, 0.9, 2.0, 2.2, 13.0,…
     ## $ PublicDebt       <dbl> 7.3, 71.2, 25.8, 65.3, 52.6, 53.5, 41.6, 78.8, …

-We first take an overview of the data.
-We can see that there are 193 observations — one observation corresponds to one country, and 15 variables, including country name, 14 predictor variables and one response variable that we want to predict, GDP.
+From a glimpse of the data, can see that there are 193 observations — each observation corresponds to one country has 15 variables providing information about it, including country name and 14 predictor variables that are economic and demographic indicators about the country.
+The data also contains the response variable that we want to predict, GDP.
+This response variable is a numeric and continuous variable that is in the billions of US dollars.

+The data was collected by the World Economic Freedom Index, an organization that provides information and data about the economic health of countries and is used by policy makers to motivate their economic policy decisions.

 ``` r
 ggplot(data = economic_data, mapping = aes(x = TaxBurden)) +